HarrisonDavidson/Home_Library/README.md

 I am an avid collector of physical media.

-The benefits of listening to music on vinyl vs CD vs .mp3 continue to be debated, but the contest between VHS and DVD, or DVD and Blue-ray has long been settled.
+The benefits of listening to music on vinyl vs CD vs .mp3 continue to be debated, but the contest between VHS and DVD, or DVD and Blu-ray has long been settled.

 Still, without rhyme or reason, I love my collection of VHS tapes and albums on cassette.